KalpeshKalsariya/GoogleLoginDemo/README.md

 after the SDK installation is successful, open AppDelegate.swift and import the SDK. import GoogleSignIn

-2. Get an OAuth client ID: app needs an OAuth client ID to identify itself to Google’s authentication backend for or iOS
+**2. Get an OAuth client ID: app needs an OAuth client ID to identify itself to Google’s authentication backend for or iOS**

 To create an OAuth client ID in the console: Go to the Google Cloud Platform Console(https://console.cloud.google.com)